Search Marketing for Accountants: What 2,344 Victorian Firms Reveal About Digital Visibility

 The key to effective paid search for accountants is precision.
 Target high-intent keywords with clear service and location modifiers.
 Build dedicated landing pages for each service category.
 Track conversions rigorously so you know exactly what each lead costs and which campaigns generate the most valuable client relationships.

-Our audit data reinforces why paid search can be particularly effective in this sector: with so few competitors investing in their digital presence, cost-per-click rates for accounting keywords remain competitive.
-The firms that enter this space now benefit from relatively low acquisition costs compared to more digitally mature industries.
+The category-level data reinforces why paid search can be particularly effective in this sector.
+Paid search accounts for just 2.05 per cent of all traffic into the Australian accounting and auditing vertical.
+That is less than one in forty-five visits, in a category generating 47 million visits a year.
+With so few competitors investing properly in paid search, the firms that enter this space now benefit from relatively low acquisition costs compared to more digitally mature industries.

 Building Authority Through Digital PR